Impella Left Ventricular Assist Device

 CXR for CHF.
 Name the cardiac device and what the 2 images have in common.

 Fig. 1.
-Arrows pointing to an Impella® Heart Pump.
+Chest X-ray with arrows pointing to the Impella® Heart Pump.
 Archimedes’ screw.

 Fig. 2.
 Arrows pointing to an Impella® Heart Pump.
 Blue arrow- outflow area, red arrow- inflow area, green arrow- distal pigtail.